infracost/docs/docs/infracost_cloud/jira_integration.md

 8. Add the new custom field to one or multiple screens.
 We recommend adding it to at least your project issue default screen.
 9. Repeat the following steps for the [supported custom fields](#supported-custom-fields) below. _Note, only the **Infracost Link** field is required_.

+If you are a Jira project-level administrator, and not an account-level administrator, you can still add the custom fields to the projects you administer.
+In such cases, only issues in those projects will get the cost fields, thus this is a good starting point on rolling out the Infracost Jira integration.
+Ideally longer term, all projects would get the custom fields so every project benefits from this integration.

 #### Supported custom fields